In the world of recovery equipment, few tools are as versatile — or feel as great — as a foam roller.

 You should also think about size is appropriate for rolling out your entire body.
 If you have a petite frame, a small roller might be sufficient, but if you have a wide back, for example, a longer roller will allow you to roll most easily.

 Rolling should not hurt.
 It should feel good.
 To do so, it needs to apply some but not too much pressure.
-The right amount is different for everyone.
+And the right amount is different for everyone.

 If you're new to foam rolling, you might want a softer roller to help you ease into things.
 "The more active you are, the denser your muscle tissue is, and therefore, the denser the foam roller may need to be," Tamir says.